of "Anti-Oppressive Education"

 Dr. Kumashiro came to the University of San Francisco from the University of Illinois at Chicago (UIC), where he served as professor and coordinator of Asian American Studies, Chair of the Department of Educational Policy Studies, and Interim Co-Director of the Institute for Research on Race and Public Policy.
 He was also the primary investigator and project director of the UIC AANAPISI Initiative, which was funded by over $4 million from the U.S. Department of Education grants to support the recruitment, retention, and academic success of Asian American, Pacific Islander, and English-language learner students in higher education.

 Dr. Kumashiro is an award-winning author and editor of ten books on education and social justice.
 In 2012-2014 he served as president of the National Association for Multicultural Education (NAME).
 He is also a founding member of the Chicagoland Researchers and Advocates for Transformative Education (CReATE), which produces research briefs and organizes public events that aim to reframe the debate on public-school reforms in Chicago.
-His recent awards include the 2013 Mid-Career Scholar Award from the American Educational Research Association (AERA) Teaching and Teacher Education Division, the 2014 Engaged Scholar Award from the Association for Asian American Studies, and the 2014 Distinguished Scholar Award from the AERA Research on the Education of Asian and Pacific Americans SIG.
+His recent awards include the 2013 Mid-Career Scholar Award from the American Educational Research Association (AERA) Teaching and Teacher Education Division, the 2014 Engaged Scholar Award from the Association for Asian American Studies, the 2014 Distinguished Scholar Award from the AERA Research on the Education of Asian and Pacific Americans SIG, the 2015 Charles DeGarmo Lecture Award from the Society of Professors of Education, and the 2015 Distinguished Scholar Award from the AERA Scholars of Color.

 Dr. Kumashiro has written groundbreaking